Robocubs/vtk/docs/source/setup/install.rst

 *Photo by Brett Jordan on Unsplash*

 To install VTK, you need to have a few things prepared in advance.
+Mainly, you need Nvidia CUDA installed first; check the `README file <https://github.com/Robocubs/vtk/tree/master/README.md>`_ to see how to install it.

 OpenCV and TensorFlow are the essential dependencies of VTK.
 You have a few options here: